 Every real estate transaction is unique, but a reverse 1031 exchange is typically completed in six steps.

-In the first step of a reverse 1031 exchange, the investor identifies an “Exchange Accommodator Titleholder” – EAT for short – whose job is to hold the title to the replacement property until the exchange process is complete.
+In the first step, the investor identifies an “Exchange Accommodator Titleholder” – EAT for short – whose job is to hold the title to the Replacement Property until the exchange process is complete.
 To consummate their relationship, the Exchanger and the EAT enter into an agreement known as a “Qualified Exchange Accommodation Agreement” or QEAA for short.

-Once the QEAA is in place, the next step in a reverse exchange is for the exchanger to purchase their replacement property.
+Once the QEAA is in place, the next step is for the Exchanger to purchase their Replacement Property.
 The property can be any type that is considered to be “like kind” and must have equal or greater value to qualify for full tax deferral.
-As part of the purchase process, the exchanger may work with a lender to finance at least some portion of it.
+As part of the purchase process, the Exchanger may work with a lender to finance at least some portion of it.

 Once the purchase transaction is closed, the title to the property is transferred to the EAT.
 Again, their job is to hold it and keep it safe, under the terms of the QEAA, until the 1031 Exchange is complete.

-It is important to note that there is a time component to the identification of the relinquished property in a reverse 1031 exchange.
-It must be identified within 45 days of the close of the purchase of the replacement property.
+It is important to note that there is a time component to the identification of the Replacement Property.
+It must be identified within 45 days of the close of the purchase of the Replacement Property.
 The formal identification is made in writing.

 Once the old property is sold, there is some final exchange work to be completed before it is finalized.
 Once it is, the property title is transferred and the exchange is complete.

-The reverse 1031 exchange transaction has time constraints within which it must be completed.
-There are two important reference points to be aware of.
+Perhaps the trickiest part of the Reverse 1031 Exchange transaction is the time constraints within which it must be completed.
+As the above steps describe, there are two important reference points to be aware of in this timeline.

-In a reverse exchange, the taxpayer must identify the relinquished property to be sold within 45 days of the purchase of the replacement property.
-Identification takes place in writing and it is a crucial moment in the exchange period.
+The first is 45 days.
+In a Reverse Exchange, the taxpayer must identify the Relinquished Property to be sold within 45 days of the purchase of the Replacement Property.
+Identification takes place in writing, and it is a crucial moment in the exchange period.

-In a reverse 1031 exchange, sale of the relinquished property must be completed within 180 days of the purchase of the replacement property.
-This requirement is potentially the riskiest part of a reverse exchange because there is no guarantee that the property will sell, let alone within the required time period.
+The second time period to be aware of is 180 days.
+The sale of the Relinquished Property must be completed within 180 days of the purchase of the Replacement Property.
+This requirement is potentially the riskiest part of a Reverse 1031 Exchange because there is no guarantee that the property will sell, let alone within the required time period.
 If it doesn’t, it could expose the exchanger to some degree of tax liability.
-As a result, they need to be reasonably certain that their property will sell within this 180 day time period.
+As a result, they need to be reasonably certain that their property will sell within this 180-day time period.

 For example, if an investor purchased a property for $1MM and used $500,000 in debt, they must exchange at least $500,000 in equity into a property that has a market value of $1MM or higher.